Avg. treatment time

 No. of treatments

 It is important to get baby used to sight and smells of the dentist from an early age and is worth getting seen as soon as the baby teeth start to come out, which is normally around 6 months.
-Not only can the dentist check that the teeth are developing normally, but they also provide some oral hygiene advice .
+Not only can our specialists check that the teeth are developing normally, but they also provide baby dental health & hygiene advice .
 However, if there are any concerns before this, do not hesitate to see the dentist sooner.

 Baby teeth normally start erupting at around 6 months and the teething pains can be quite distressing for mother and baby.
 Teething rings and gels can help sooth your baby’s pain and occasionally pain killers may be required.
 If this is the case, always follow the instructions that come with the medicine and if you are ever unsure contact your GP, Dentist or Pharmacist.

 Some babies are born with teeth, known as neonatal teeth.
 They are present at birth, are not permanent and are considered as “extra” teeth.
-They do not normally cause any problems, but may make breast feeding difficult and or painful.
+They do not normally cause any baby dental health problems, but may make breast feeding difficult and/or painful.
 They usually fall out on their own but if they are persistently a problem it would be worth contacting your midwife or dentist to get some extra advice.